For up-to-date COVID-19 protocols, including Health and Safety Guidelines for Summer/Fall 2022, visit dccc.edu/coronavirus.

 Like the STEM Center, the ATC has been designed with sustainable features, including energy-efficient systems, recycled materials and daylight harvesting, all of which minimize its environmental impact and limit use of nonrenewable resources.

-STEM Wing at Downingtown Campus
+STEM Wing at Downingtown Center

-The College's Science, Technology, Engineering and Mathematics (STEM) Wing opened at the Downingtown Campus in August 2018.
+The College's Science, Technology, Engineering and Mathematics (STEM) Wing opened at the Downingtown Center in August 2018.
 The 16,000-square-foot facility makes it more convenient for students residing in Chester County to pursue programs of study in Science for Health Professions and Mathematics/Natural Sciences as well as complete courses in health studies, pre-engineering and pre-nursing.
 Expanded course offerings in chemistry, microbiology, physics, and earth and space science are also possible thanks to eight new classrooms within the Wing and renovated computer and physics labs in the main building.